Wuhan Diary: Reactions

+[T]he public has every right to express their strong dissatisfaction for the Diary of Fang Fang.
+This represents an important aspect of the plurality.
+Many people would feel differently about the Diary now that they have witnessed a much more severe humanitarian crisis going on in the pandemic-ridden US and can reconsider the combat against the outbreak in Wuhan in a larger context.

-Michael Berry, who started translating “Wuhan Diary” into English beginning in February 2020 said that he translated the book in order for “the world to learn from China’s experience in Wuhan”.
-The German version was translated by Michael Kahn-Ackermann, and was published by Hoffmann und Campe Verlag on May 30, 2020.
+Michael Berry, who started translating Wuhan Diary into English beginning in February 2020.
+The German version was translated by Michael Kahn-Ackermann, and was published by Hoffmann und Campe Verlag on 30 May 2020.
+Berry received angry and death threat emails for translating the diary.

 In her Wuhan Diary, Fang Fang has called for an end of the Internet censorship in China: "Dear internet censors, you should let Wuhan people speak".